sushantkapare-dev/AWS_Devops_Zero_to_Hero/Ansible/Q set.md

 ## what is host-key checking in ansible?

+## How to install perticuler package using ansible?

 ## what is regular expression in ansible?

 ## what is grouping in ansible?